FBA in sub-Saharan Africa

 FBA supports regional actors in sub-Saharan Africa in their efforts for peace, mainly the African Union (AU) and the Economic Community of West African States (ECOWAS).

 Within the framework of Sweden’s development cooperation with sub-Saharan Africa, FBA is focused on two areas:

 Women, peace and security

 Women have traditionally played a marginalized role in peace processes in the region.
-Both the AU and ECOWAS aim at increasing the participation of women in their work, and at better recognizing and meeting the different security needs of women, men, boys and girls.
-FBA supports gender mainstreaming efforts in the AU and ECOWAS, for example through training and expert advice.
+ECOWAS aims at increasing the participation of women in their work, and at better recognizing and meeting the different security needs of women, men, boys and girls.
+FBA supports ECOWAS’ gender mainstreaming efforts, for example through training and expert advice.

 Dialogue and peace mediation

 FBA offers expert advice on dialogue and peace mediation to the AU, in order to stregthen the organization’s role as a key mediator in African conflicts.
 FBA also offers dialogue and mediation training for ECOWAS and key actors within the ECOWAS member states, in order to enhance their capacity to prevent electoral violence.
 Violence in connection with elections is a widespread problem in West Africa.